Muriel Steinbeck: Films

-She was in the film Long John Silver (1954) and the ensuring series The Adventures of Long John Silver (1954), playing the wife of the governor.
+She was in the film Long John Silver in 1954 and the TV serial The Adventures of Long John Silver in 1954, playing the wife of the governor.

+Radio

+She appeared in numerous radio serials in the 1950s including Blue Hills, Portia Faces Life and Gabrielle.
+One of her co-stars, Bruce Stewart, later recalled "she was a bit in the business of descending from on high."

 Television

-Steinbeck starred in Australia's first TV serial, Autumn Affair (1958).
+Steinbeck starred in Australia's first TV soap opera, Autumn Affair (1958).
 In the words of Filmink "Steinbeck played Julia Parrish, middle aged widowed mother who wrote popular novels and had a busy private life.
 She laughed, loved and suffered with jolly good decency – the quintessential Muriel Steinbeck part."

 She was in two one-off TV dramas, Reflections in Dark Glasses (1960) and Thunder on Sycamore Street (1961) and had a recurring role in a serial, Stormy Petrel (1960).
+Relfections was a vehicle for her.

 In 1961 she was in Merchant of Venice at the Elizabethan Theatre Trust.

 From 1963 she was a regular member of the ABC's program 'English for New Australians' and she compared Woman's World.

 She was in Heartbreak House (1964) at the Old Tote.

 Her final film role was in They're a Weird Mob (1966) playing the wife of Chips Rafferty.

 Personal life

 She was married to her first husband, a journalist, from 7 July 1934 until their divorce in 1949.
-They had a daughter, born in 1939.
+They had a daughter, Janice Claire, born in 1939.

-She then married company manager and engineer Brian Dudley Nicholson in 1951.
+Steinbeck then married company manager and engineer Brian Dudley Nicholson in 1951.

-Retirement
+Steinbeck lost a brother and a cousin during World War II; her brother was a POW and died in 1945, while her cousin was reported dead in 1944.

-Retiring from acting in 1966, she accompanied her husband to Orange, New South Wales, and became a teacher of the arts, including running a drama school and authoring a book titled On Stage: A Practical Guide To the Actor's Craft.
+Although she retired from acting in 1966, she accompanied her husband to Orange, New South Wales, to become a teacher of the arts, running her own drama school and authoring a book titled On Stage: A Practical Guide To the Actor's Craft.

 She died of cancer on 20 July 1982, aged 68.